exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **Technology:** [Stencil.js](https://stenciljs.com/) (for creating standard Web Components).
 *   **Purpose:** This internal package provides the fundamental building block(s) for the payment UI.
 It is not intended for direct consumption by host applications.
 *   **Key Component(s):**
-    *   `<exerp-odin-cc-form>`: The primary web component responsible for credit card detail capture.
+    *   `<exerp-odin-cc-form>`: The primary web component responsible for payment detail capture.
+It can render forms for both Credit Card and ACH (Bank Account) payments based on configuration.
 *   **Key Responsibilities:**
     *   Dynamically loading and initializing ODIN's `OdinPay.js` library.
-    *   Configuring and rendering the payment input fields (e.g., card number, expiry, CVC, postal code) using `OdinPay.createCardForm()`.
+    *   Configuring and rendering the payment input fields (e.g., card number, expiry, CVC, postal code for cards; or account number, routing/transit numbers, account type for ACH) using `OdinPay.createCardForm()` or `OdinPay.createBankAccountForm()`.
-    *   Handling callbacks from `OdinPay.js` upon form submission or error.
+    *   Handling callbacks from `OdinPay.js` upon form submission or error for both payment types.
     *   Emitting internal events (`odinSubmitInternal`, `odinErrorInternal`) to communicate results or errors to the facade.
     *   Managing its own CSS for basic structure and appearance (with `shadow: false`, allowing host styling).
 *   **Outputs:** Standard Web Components, consumed by the `@exerp/odin-dropin` facade package via its `dist-custom-elements` output.